juicedata/juicefs/docs/en/getting-started/for_local.md

 ---
-sidebar_label: Quick Start (Local)
+sidebar_label: Quick Start (Standalone Mode)
 sidebar_position: 2
 slug: /quick_start_guide
 ---

 # JuiceFS Quick Start Guide for Standalone Mode

 The JuiceFS file system consists of ["Object Storage"](../reference/how_to_setup_object_storage.md) and ["Database"](../reference/how_to_setup_object_storage.md) are jointly driven.
-In addition to object storage, it also supports the use of local disk, WebDAV and HDFS as the underlying storage.
+In addition to object storage, it also supports the use of local disk, WebDAV and HDFS, and so on as the underlying storage.
 Therefore, you can quickly create a standalone file system using local disks and SQLite database to understand and experience JuiceFS.

 ## Install Client